Is Your Acne Caused by Stress? (+ 6 Ways to Get Rid of an Acne Breakout!)

 Taking a probiotic can be a great way to help treat acne caused by stress.
-Remember, stress also slows your digestion, which has been linked to an increase likelihood of developing acne.
+Remember, stress also slows your digestion, which has been linked to an increased likelihood of developing acne.
 So, by supporting proper digestion and gut flora, you can actually help to ward off stress-induced acne!
-If you’re look for additional guidance, I have an article full of helpful information on how to choose a probiotic that’s right for you.
+If you’re looking for additional guidance, I have an article full of helpful information on how to choose a probiotic that’s right for you.

 3. Support your natural detoxification mechanisms.

 Like I mentioned, stress can slow your liver and digestion.
 So, in order to start to remedy stress-induced acne, you have to repair these systems.
 This may include liver detoxification herbs, digestive enzyme support, and even herbal hormonal support.
 Want proof?
 A 2012 study revealed that people who supplemented with milk thistle for eight weeks experienced a 53 percent reduction in acne lesions.
 Just remember to speak with your physician before starting any new herbal supplements.

 You can support your liver, digestion, stress, skin, and metabolism all at the same time.
 How?
 Just focus on eating a wide variety of plants in your diet.
 This will help to not only correct some of the nutrient deficiencies caused by stress, but it can also directly impact the quality of your skin.

 Some of the most nutrient-rich foods include those with lots of vitamin C and other antioxidants, such as berries, citrus fruits, and kiwi.
 To support your liver, consider eating lots of dark, leafy greens as well.
 And just in case you want to take it up a notch, you can try my favorite skin refresher: a daily shot of apple cider vinegar.
 It brightens my complexion and also supports my digestion!